My Organisational Psychotherapy Toolkit

-The Theory of Constraints is a philosophy developed by Dr. Eliyahu M. Goldratt, for application in improving organisations.
+The Theory of Constraints is a philosophy developed by Dr. Eliyahu M. Goldratt, for application in organisations wishing to change for the better.
 Whilst not addressing issues of organisational health directly, Theory of Constraints provides a number of “Thinking tools” useful to the Organisational Therapist, including:

 - Evaporating Cloud – a means to finding a resolution to conflicting points of view.

 - Current Reality Tree – a focussing tool to help understand problematic situations

 - Future Reality Tree – a means to explore the impact of proposed solutions